Skip to main content

 Prerequisites

-To install the on-premises gateway at your location, you must have the following:
+To run the Connect Gateway as a Docker container, you must have the following:

 • Docker installed on the host machine.